ch-stark/gitops-rbac-example/blog/blog.md

 ### Pattern 2:  Separate Teams so that each team only has access to Clusters of its ClusterSets

 You basically just ensure that a Cluster-Admin of ClusterSet 1  has in no way can access on resources on ClusterSet 2.
+If you follow this approach it needs to be considered that compared to some years ago it has been significantly easier and cheaper to create Kubernetes-Clusters and they are designed to be more lightweigt.
+See here for example [Single-Node-OpenShift](https://docs.openshift.com/container-platform/4.9/installing/installing_sno/install-sno-installing-sno.html)

-### Pattern 3:  Use a mix of 1 to 2
+### Pattern 3:  Use a mix of 1 to 2: Shared Resources.

-Customers want to separate Clusters but some namespaces should still be shared.
-Some namespaces might be global.
+Customers want to separate Clusters but some namespaces should still be shared between Clusters.
+Some namespaces might be even global to all Clusters in a fleet.

 The blog tries to answer some questions by showing the different configuration options.
 While we will provide some guidelines and recommendations we also explain how the setup could be changed.